TriumphLLC/Blend4Web/README.rst

 Blend4Web: a 3D Web Framework
 *****************************

-Blend4Web (pronounced *blend-for-web*) is a next-gen engine created to meet the 3D graphics needs of the modern Internet.
+Blend4Web is a tool for interactive 3D visualization on the Internet.
+Our framework is well suited for showcasing products, e-learning, game development, advertising and webdesign.

 .. image:: https://www.blend4web.com/static/blend4web/images/about/blend4web_scheme.png
     :alt: Blender + Web = Blend4Web